ujihisa/bfc/README.md

 ## ACKNOWLEDGEMENT

-Without Nanki's help, this project had never finished.
+Without Nanki's a lot of bugfixes and advices, this project had never finished.
 <http://blog.netswitch.jp/>

+# ANATOMY OF BFC

 ## THE BRAINF**K LANGUAGE